Toglefritz/flutter_splendid_ble/README.md

 ```

 **Data Conversion**
-The List<int> data received from the BLE characteristic often needs to be decoded or parsed.
-Here’s
+The raw `List<int>` data received from the BLE characteristic often needs to be decoded or parsed.
-how you can handle different scenarios:
+Here’s how you can handle different scenarios:

-- String: If the data represents a string, you might convert it using utf8.decode from Dart's dart:
+- **String**: If the data represents a string, you might convert it using `utf8.decode` from Dart's
-  convert package.
+  dart:convert package.
-- JSON: If the characteristic sends JSON formatted data, you would first convert the List<int> to a
+- **JSON**: If the characteristic sends JSON formatted data, you would first convert the List<int>
+  to a
   String, then use a JSON decoder to get a Map<String, dynamic>.
-- Lists or Objects: If the data represents serialized structured data, you'll need to deserialize it
+- **Lists or Objects**: If the data represents serialized structured data, you'll need to
-  into the corresponding Dart objects.
+  deserialize it into the corresponding Dart objects.
-- Protocol Buffers: When using protobufs, you'll need to use the generated Dart code from your
+- **Protocol Buffers**: When using protobufs, you'll need to use the generated Dart code from your
-  .proto files to decode the List<int> into a protobuf object.
+  .proto files to decode the `List<int>` into a protobuf object.

 **Example**